Learning Physics at Future $e^-e^+$ Colliders with Machine: Application: Higgs Decay Width ( )

-The FW spectra of $\langle H_{EE;l} \rangle$ for the $Z_\nu h_{W_{lq}}$ and $Z_\nu h_{W_{qq}}$, and their respective backgrounds are presented in the upper panels of Fig.~\ref{fig:Zh2jFW}.
-In both cases, the signal and background events have close $\langle H_{EE;0} \rangle$ and $\langle H_{EE;1} \rangle$ values.
+The FW spectra of $\langle H_{EE;l} \rangle$ for the $Z_\nu h_{W_{lq}}$ and $Z_\nu h_{W_{qq}}$, and their respective background samples are presented in the upper panels of Fig.~\ref{fig:Zh2jFW}.
+In both cases, the signal and backgrounds have close $\langle H_{EE;0} \rangle$ and $\langle H_{EE;1} \rangle$ values.
 This is not very surprising since these events are all preselected from the phase space in favor of the signal.
 Despite this, these $\langle H_{EE;l} \rangle$ spectra demonstrate a series of characteristic features which may assist distinguishing between the signal and backgrounds.
-Some of them have been discussed in Subsec.~\ref{subsec:2j}.
+Some of them are related to the discussions in Subsec.~\ref{subsec:2j}.
 In the upper-left panel, the signal and background spectra are characterized by a peak and a valley, respectively, at $l=2$.
-This indicates that the included angle between the two jet ancestral quarks of $W_l W_q$ is not far from $\frac{\pi}{2}$ (see Fig.~\ref{fig:FW1}), while the one of $Z_\nu h_{W_{lq}}$ is much wider.
-In the upper-right panel, the convex-concave structure of the FW spectra at $l=3$ indicates that the two jet ancestral partons for the Higgs backgrounds tend to have a wider included angle, compared with that of the two descendant partons of the $W$ boson with a larger mass in the signal events, and the non-Higgs backgrounds favor a narrower one.
-The former comparison has been discussed before.
-The latter can be also understood.
-For the $Z_\nu Z_{q_{_5}}$ events, without preselection this angle will be reduced to $\frac{\pi}{2}$, while for the $q_{_5} q_{_5} (\gamma)$ events, most of the jet ancestral quarks are produced at $Z$ pole with the $Z$ boson being boosted by initial state radiation.
+This indicates that the included angle between the two jet ancestral quarks of $W_l W_q$ is not far from $\frac{\pi}{2}$ (see Fig.~\ref{fig:FW1}), while the one of $Z_\nu h_{W_{lq}}$ tends to be wider.
+In the upper-right panel, the convex-concave structure of the FW spectra at $l=3$ indicates that the Higgs backgrounds tend to have a wider included angle between their jet ancestral partons, while the non-Higgs backgrounds favor a narrower one.
+The former case has been discussed before.
+The latter one can be understood also.
+For the $Z_\nu Z_{q_{_5}}$ events, without preselection this angle will be reduced to $\sim \frac{\pi}{2}$, while for the $q_{_5} q_{_5} (\gamma)$ events, most of the jet ancestral quarks are produced at $Z$ pole with the $Z$ boson being recoiled against their initial state radiation.